IELTS Cue Card Sample 102 - Talk about the most important benefit of the internet

 You should say:

-- How students can take advantages of it
+- how students can take advantage of it

-and explain what are the importance of it in your country.
+and explain what is the importance of it in your country.

 Model Answer 1: